ITA-Solar/solo-spice-ql/utils/spice_cat_readme.txt

 ; SPICE_CAT User Manual
 ;
-; SPICE_CAT reads a SPICE fits file catalog with metadata about each fits ; file, generated with SPICE_GEN_FITSLIST, and displays the information in a ; searchable and sortable table.
+; SPICE_CAT reads a SPICE fits file catalog with metadata about each fits ; file, generated with SPICE_GEN_CAT, and displays the information in a ; searchable and sortable table.
 ;
 ; When called as a FUNCTION, it returns a list of file names corresponding